 B.A.
 (First Class Hons.)
 English Literature (London Metropolitan University) 2005

-Recent Short Courses and Trainings attended:
+Some Short Courses and Trainings recently or currently attending

 Black Trauma when it Presents in the Therapy Room (BME Voices Talk Mental Health, online Conference, Oct.
 2020)